pasuslab/jason-doc-gen/README.md

 node index.js _input-path_ _[output-path]_ _[options]_

+_If input-filename is an URL, it will be downloaded, decompressed and converted in multiple json conversion mode._

 _If input-filename haven't '.json' extension it is managed as zip file, decompressed and converted in multiple json conversion mode._

 Output folders will be created if not exists.